-**Please note you will need to apply for planning permission if it is not already in place on your chosen plot.
+**You will need to apply for planning permission on your chosen plot, if it is not already in place.
 Joining the Self-build and Custom Housebuilding Register does not guarantee that permission will be granted**

-This register is for residents of Allerdale who want to express an interest in self-build and custom housebuilding outside the Lake District National Park.
+This register is for those who want to express an interest in self-build and custom housebuilding in Allerdale but outside the Lake District National Park.
 For information about self-build and custom housebuilding in the National Park, go to the Lake District National Park website.

-Anyone can apply to join the Self-build and Custom Housebuilding Register.
+Individuals and associations can apply to join the Self-build and Custom Housebuilding Register.
 However, the Register is split in to parts 1 and 2 and which part of the register you join depends on the criteria you meet.
+The Council has a duty to grant sufficient suitable development permission of serviced plots of land to meet the demand shown in part 1 of the Register.

-To join part 1 applicants must be abe to demonstrate that they meet all local eligibility conditions and all statutory requirements.
+To join part 1, individuals and all members of an association must be able to demonstrate that they meet all local eligibility conditions and all statutory requirements.

 - resident in Allerdale for at least 12 months